This post may contain affiliate links, please see the privacy policy for details.

 Food blogger, Bella Bucchiotti of xoxoBella, shares a recipe for steak picado with pickled onions.
 This Mexican meal is a carne picada recipe or bistec picado.

-Steak Picado FAQs
+Bifstec Picado FAQs

+Fill a flour tortilla with the steak picado and then wrap, spoon over some juice and sprinkle with Mexican cheese.
 What about making tacos with the beef mixture?
-You can fill taco shells then top with Mexican crema and sliced avocados.
+Fill taco shells then top with Mexican crema and sliced avocados.
 These would be great with beans and rice.
+Another idea is serving the beef on tostada shells with guacamole spread on them first.
+Finish with Mexican crema or sour cream drizzled on top.

 Food blogger, Bella Bucchiotti of xoxoBella, shares a recipe for steak picado with pickled onions.
 This Mexican meal is a carne picada recipe or bistec picado.